Olanrewaju Fagbohun

-Olanrewaju Adigun Fagbohun (born 19 October 1966) is a Nigerian lawyer, academic, author, investor, professor of environmental law and a Senior Advocate of Nigeria.
+Olanrewaju Adigun Fagbohun SAN (born 19 October 1966) is a Nigerian lawyer, academic, author, investor, professor of environmental law, regulations, and a Senior Advocate of Nigeria.
 He served as the 8th substantive vice-chancellor of Lagos State University between 11 January 2016 to 10 January 2021.
 His administration as LASU's vice chancellor witnessed tremendous gains in research, innovations and infrastructural development – which helped to propel the university from obscurity to the second best university in Nigeria according to the 2021 Times Higher Education ranking.
 He was appointed by the governor of Lagos State, Akinwunmi Ambode to succeed professor John Obafunwa, a Nigerian pathologist whose tenure ended on 31 October 2015.

 His appointment was lauded by the Lagos State University chapter of the Academic Staff Union of Universities.
 The association through the chapter chairman pledge their full support for good administration.

 Early life and education

 Olanrewaju was born at Akesan, Alimosho, a local government area of Lagos State, southwestern Nigeria.
 He attended the local authority primary school at Agege and Ikeja Grammar School, Oshodi, Lagos where he obtained the West African Senior School Certificate.
 Thereafter, he obtained a Bachelor of Law, LLB degree in 1987 from the University of Ife, now Obafemi Awolowo University.

-Following the completion of the compulsory one year youth service program in 1989, he attended the Nigerian Law School before he was Call to the bar.
+Following the completion of the compulsory one year youth service program in 1989, he attended the Nigerian Law School before he was called to the bar.
 He later proceeded to the University of Lagos where he earned a master's degree in law and later returned to Obafemi Awolowo University where he received a doctorate degree in law.
 During the doctoral program, he received a Postgraduate diploma in International Tax Law from Robert Kennedy College, Switzerland.